pwittchen/serverless-lambda-playground/README.md

 building JVM projects
 ---------------------

-In the case of the Java project, we need to build them first as follows:
+In the case of the Java project, we need to build it first as follows:

 ```
 ./gradlew build